ONGOD6/bit-brains/eips/EIP-0003-supply-cap.md

 ## Supply Limits

-The Pickle Punks NFT collection has a maximum supply of:
+The NODE PICKLES NFT collection has a maximum supply of:

 1500 NFTs

-The Bit Brains NFT collection has a maximum supply of:
+The BITY NODES NFT collection has a maximum supply of:

 1500 NFTs